BhargavRaju29/Pizza-Sales/README.md

 It is done using Tableau, SQL and Python.

-The dataset you've described contains information related to pizza orders.
+The dataset we have described contains information related to pizza orders.
 It includes four tables in CSV format, and here's a brief overview of each of them: